Skip to content

 Note

-The AsBuiltReport.Core module automatically handles language initialization - you don't need to call Initialize-LocalizedData in your report module.
+The AsBuiltReport.Core module automatically handles language initialisation - you don't need to call Initialize-LocalizedData in your report module.

 PowerShell Best Practices